Councils & Committees

-Chair: Ken Hutchenreider
+Chair: Ken Hutchenrider

 Vice-chair: Larry Monaco

-Secretary: Derek Story
+Secretary: Derek Storey

 The Finance Council is the consultative group that assists the pastor in carrying out the material administration of the parish.
 It has the obligation of planning and supervising the financial affairs and physical properties of the parish.
 The finance council is concerned with parish resources, the budget, Church support, and the effective utilization and maintenance of the parish plan.

 Individuals with experience in finance, banking, accounting, etc. are appointed by the pastor and serve a three-year term, which may be extended.

 Finance Council meetings are the second Tuesday of each month.

 Questions may be directed to our Business Manager, Kris Horlick, at email@example.com

 "Give and gifts will be given to you; a good measure, packed together, shaken down, and overflowing, will be poured into your lap.
 For the measure with which you measure will in return be measured out to you."
 (Lk 6:38)

 Stewardship is our Way of Life at St. Joseph.
 In our over 40 years as a faith community, our parishioners have embraced Stewardship in generous donations of personal time, talent and treasure.
 The Stewardship Committee exists to foster the continued generosity of our parishioners in their gifts of time, talent and treasure.